CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

     > Having any Java 8 version is not enough.
 This app will not work with earlier versions of Java 8.

-2. Download and install **Eclipse** Itegrated Development Environment on your computer.
+2. Download and install **Eclipse** Integrated Development Environment on your computer.
 3. Install **e(fx)clipse** plugin for Eclipse
 (Proceed from step 2
 onwards in [this page](http://www.eclipse.org/efxclipse/install.html#for-the-ambitious))